dwarvesf/brainery/consulting/Project Delivery Schedule and Guidelines.md

   - internal
 title: Project Delivery Schedule and Guidelines
 date: 2023-12-05
 description: Dwarves Foundation Team's guide on our project delivery process.
-This post will serve as your go-to resource for understanding our weekly, bi-weekly, and monthly activities, ensuring that we stay on track and excel in our deliveries.
+This post will serve as your go-to resource for understanding our weekly, bi-weekly, and monthly activities, ensuring that we stay on track and excel in our deliveries as well as handle feedback.
 authors:
   - huytq
 menu: consulting